dulhara19/NanoLink/HOT_SWAPPING_AI_MODELS.md

+test change

 # Hot-swapping AI models at runtime (zero downtime): learning notes
 ## 1) What “hot-swapping a model” really means

 In a real-time AI system, **inference requests are continuously arriving** (frames in a game, sensor ticks in robotics, streaming analytics).
 “Hot-swapping” means you can **replace the currently-serving model** (weights + execution graph + pre/post-processing configuration) **while requests keep flowing**, without: